Common

 How is video game crunch defined?
 We’ve looked through dozens of articles on the subject and spoken with plenty of colleagues, and no one seems to fully agree upon a standard definition of “crunch” – it means different things to different people.
 For some it’s “working long hours”, others it’s “working long hours repeatedly”.

-READ ALSO: What is moment in physics simple words?
+READ ALSO: What is the band called in church?

 Is Crunch good or bad for employees?